Why Is It So Hard to Shift Into First Gear Unless at A Dead Stop?

 Hard to Shift into First Gear: Solution

-The ultimate solution to downshift the gear from second to first involves double clutching process (as said earlier).
-In other words, you need to bring the car into neutral state directly from the second gear and then, move into the first gear.
+The ultimate solution to downshift the gear from second to first involves a double-clutching process (as said earlier).
+In other words, you need to bring the car into neutral directly from the second gear and then, move into the first gear.
 For better comprehension, look at the systematic procedure below:

 - Press the clutch pedal,